California Latino Water Coalition Board Members

 MARIO SANTOYO, Director and Technical Advisor

 Mario Santoyo is Assistant General Manager of the Friant Water Authority (FWA), representing 21 CVP Friant Division water districts along the southern San Joaquin Valley's East Side.
 He has 30 years experience in the water resources field, much of which was acquired by his role as an engineer for the federal government working on major water facilities including those that deal with the Sacramento-San Joaquin Delta and western Sierra surface water reservoirs and conveyance systems.
 Mario also worked for a private consulting firm specializing in water and wastewater facilities.
-He is Vice Chair of the Association of California Water Agencies Water Management Committee and a director and technical advisor for the California Latino Water Coalition.
+He is Vice Chair of the Association of California Water Agencies Water Management Committee, a Commissioner on the Fresno County Local Agency Formation Commission, and a director and technical advisor for the California Latino Water Coalition.
 He is also a member of the Fresno County Water Advisory Board and a former Commissioner for the California State & Parks Recreation Commission.

 Features